QScience/pdfparser/README.md

 pdfparser
 =========

-The goal of this module is to be able to extract essential datas from uploaded journal.
+The goal of this module is to be able to extract essential datas from uploaded paper.